kentcdodds/old-kentcdodds.com/content/blog/goodbye-medium/index.md

 I've had many blogs on many platforms since then: Blogger, wordpress.org, custom wordpress, ghost, Jekyll, and finally Medium.com.

-For me, blogging has all about convenience.
+For me, blogging is all about convenience.
 I've regularly been more motivated to create content than create a blogging platform, so I always looked for the easiest way to do that.
 That said, I did want to differentiate myself (which is why I tried wordpress).
 Every time I tried, I was reminded that building a